-While there are different types of cancer that start in the kidneys, renal cell carcinoma, which forms in the lining of the kidney tubules, is the most common type in adults.
+There are different types of cancer that start in your kidneys.
+The most common type in adults is called renal cell carcinoma, which forms in the lining of the kidney tubules.

 Renal cell carcinoma most often occurs in men between the ages of 50 and 70.
 It’s also more common in people who:

 - Have a family history of kidney cancer

 - Have a genetic predisposition, such as Von Hippel-Lindau disease

 Kidney Cancer Symptoms

 - Blood in the urine